 Cleaning your surroundings can trick your brain into thinking you’re cleaning your mind.
 Many people prefer to do their weekly cleaning tasks on the weekend or their days off because it gives them a sense that the rest of the week will go more smoothly with everything fresh and in order.

 People who love to clean also find it to be very therapeutic.
-When you’re cleaning, you have the opportunity to let go of your day-to-day worries and sort of let your mind wander while doing something productive, which can be very calming.
+When you’re cleaning, you have the opportunity to let go of your day-to-day worries and sort of let your mind wander while doing something productive, which can be very calming and another reason to love cleaning.

 5. A clean home just feels better.